wessenstam/docker101_bootcamp/day5/day5.rst

 .. figure:: images/8.png

-Ok so it was able to pull the new image AND the container is running… John checks the log using **docker exec nginx_lb tail -f /var/log/access_lb.log** and sees that the load balancer is using all the defined containers again.
+Ok so it was able to pull the new image AND the container is running...
+John checks the log using **docker exec nginx_lb tail -f /var/log/access_lb.log** and sees that the load balancer is using all the defined containers again.

 .. figure:: images/9.png